poseidonos/arion/config/README.md

 # Configuration

-PIBF(PoseidonOS Integrated Benchmark Framework) provides a **specific** JSON config file which consists of Targets, Initiators, and Scenarios.
+ARION provides a **specific** JSON config file which consists of Targets, Initiators, and Scenarios.

 ## 1. Targets